baynec2/mspms/README.md

 ### log2FC

-We can also calculate the log 2 fc.
-The comparisons here are the same as for the T tests
+We can also calculate the log 2 fold change.
+The comparisons here are the same as for the T tests.

 ``` r
 # calclulate log2fc